replay-framework/replay/README.md

     * Sometimes private methods that return a value in Play1 also can trigger a response, because responses are triggered by exceptions in Play1.
     This is no longer allowed using RePlay and thus the code that triggers responses (actual controller code) should be separated from code that merely handles values (probably not controller code).
     In these cases it would be nice if Java already had multiple return values (through sum-types).
-    * Private methods with a `void ` return type that trigger reponses in Play1 (by throwing exceptions) need to return `Result` in replay.
+    * Private methods with a `void ` return type that trigger responses in Play1 (by throwing exceptions) need to return `Result` in replay.
 In case these private methods do not trigger a response they should return `null` in the RePlay scenario.
 The call sites of those methods need the following bit of code to pass through `Result` objects: `var result = privateMethod(); if (result != null) return result;`.
 This ensures the rest of the method is evaluated.
   * `Http.Request.current()` becomes `request` (as in Play1 many things are static that are not in RePlay).
-  * `params.flash();` becomes `params.flash(flash);` (this stores the renderparams in the cookie to survive a redirect).
+  * `params.flash();` becomes `params.flash(flash);` (this stores the render params in the cookie to survive a redirect).
   * **TIP**: Start by moving your controller classes to an `unported/` folder, and move them one-by-one back to `controller/` while porting.
   Ensure that `git` understand files were moved to allow merging in changes from Play1-based branches of your application.
 * `Validation.valid(obj)` needs an additional String as parameter to which the validation results are bound, and thus becomes: `Validation.valid("obj", obj)`